gojimmypi/IoT_BBQ/Assignments/Final_Project.md

 Tips learned from Ben in class:

-- When powering an embedded device from batteries, say a couple of AA cella, there's likely a voltage drop / fluctuation depending on what the processor is doing at any given moment, that may affect things like ADC.
+- When powering an embedded device from batteries, say a couple of AA cells, there's likely a voltage drop / fluctuation depending on what the processor is doing at any given moment, that may affect things like ADC.

+See also the [PPK2 Power Analysis Setup Notes(https://gojimmypi.github.io/ppk2-power-analysis/).

 ### Firmware update